-In this context, we hypothesize that McFLI performance can be improved by acknowledging geomorphic differences between rivers and assigning different priors to different rivers, building on recent global RS of rivers and decades of detailed in situ work mapped to the global scale.
+Merging global RS of rivers, existing high quality in situ prior data, and McFLI thus seems a fruitful way forward to improve RSQ.
+We hypothesize that McFLI performance can be improved by acknowledging geomorphic differences between rivers and assigning different priors to different rivers, building on recent global RS of rivers and decades of detailed in situ work mapped to the global scale.
 Further, we hypothesize that this intervention alone should be sufficient to improve accuracies, and no new RS-observations or updates to McFLI algorithms are needed to make better predictions of discharge.
 We use the Bayesian-AMHG-Manning’s (BAM) algorithm (Hagemann et al. 2017) as a case study for McFLIs.
-We provide BAM with improved prior river knowledge by 1) obtaining priors from HOGG and 2) constructing a river classification framework to dimensionally reduce hydraulic variation to 10 geomorphically distinct river types.
+We provide BAM with improved prior river knowledge by 1) obtaining priors from the largest known repository of in situ data joined to hydrography (Brinkerhoff et al., 2019) and 2) constructing a river classification framework to dimensionally reduce hydraulic variation to 10 geomorphically distinct river types.
 We test these interventions to produce river discharge from Landsat on 23,799 river reaches in the Mackenzie River basin (validated at 95 gauges) and on SWOT-simulated dataset representing 19 rivers from Durand et al (2016).
 Ultimately, we provide a method for improving discharge estimation that is globally scalable using only RS observations and could theoretically be applied to any river on Earth.

 2 Methods

-Section 2.1 describes BAM.
-Section 2.2 steps through our river classification and prior estimation methods.
-Section 2.3 describes validation procedures and test datasets.

 Figure 1.
 Flowchart of the methodology undertaken in this study.
 SWOT refers to the simulated test rivers which mimic the types of observations the SWOT satellite will provide when launched in 2021.